Water is essential for life. It’s also one of the most important things we consume. Learn here about how water can benefit your health.

 7. Buy a reusable stainless steel water bottle.
 Stainless steel doesn’t leach chemicals into food or beverage containers.
 And unlike aluminum cans, it never needs to be recycled.

 8. Carry a refillable container around with you.
 Don’t let others dictate how many ounces of water you consume.
-Put whatever amount of fluid you need right there where you are so you’ll remember to take it.
+Put whatever amount of fluid you need right there so you’ll remember to take it.

 9. Get creative about hydrating snacks.
 For example, mix sliced cucumbers with yogurt cheese dip.
 Or spread peanut butter onto celery sticks.

 10. Eat more vegetables.
 Vegetables are loaded with fiber and water content.
 So eat them often!